searchspring/snapfu-patches/docs/edit-json.md

 ```

 ### `update`
-Update is used to add a new key/value, alter an existing one or add to an array.
+Update is used to add a new key/value, alter an existing property, or add to an array.

-When using `properties` the keys provided are changed, but any other keys and values within the objecte are preserved.
-This is useful when updating dependencies as these can easily be copy/pasted.
-When altering an existing array using `properties` the existing array will *always* be appended to.
+When using `properties`, the keys provided are updated, but any other keys and values within the objecte are preserved.
+This method allows for modifiying multipe properties utilizing a single update entry.
+This is useful when updating dependencies, as these can easily be copy/pasted into a new patch file.
+When altering an existing array using `properties`, the existing array will *always* be appended to.

 The example below updates the Snap dependencies (keeping the rest of the dependencies in place) and adds two new tags to the `searchspring.tags` property.
 ```yaml